Casey Wall Honored to be a Worcester Business Journal 40 Under 40

 Wall, who has been at WPI since 2014, recently was named one of Worcester Business Journal’s 40 Under 40 recipients after being nominated by Bonnie Walker, WPI’s former executive director of diversity & inclusion strategy.
 “I appreciate very much that she nominated me, and I was touched by what she wrote,” says Wall, who worked closely with Walker on many diversity, equity, and inclusion campus initiatives.
 “I had no idea she did that, and it was awesome to find out I was even a finalist from over 200 submissions.”

-Residential Services – An Early Passion
+the Housing & Residential Experience Center – An Early Passion

 Her entire career has been in the area of residential life, although her roles and responsibilities have changed quite a bit.
 In fact, she discovered her passion for res life before she graduated from college.
 As an undergrad at American International College (AIC), she was a residential advisor and also worked in the res life office, finding the pace and the tasks a combination of what she liked to do and what she was good at.

 After covering the office while the director was on vacation one week, she knew her career path had begun.
 For someone so detail-minded, organized, and energetic, residential life offered the ideal objective.
 She could directly impact her community by planning for better outcomes.
 “When the director came back,” I asked, ‘How do I do this as a job?'"

 Her recent recognition highlights the significant impact she has on WPI and the larger community—and all the ways she makes a difference.
 “Part of the job is dynamic and relentless, but it is always something different,” she says.
 “And at the core of it is always the student experience.”

 Wall takes the student experience to heart, especially as to how WPI can have a lasting impact on students long after they graduate.
 “I think about how I can provide students with opportunities to get them prepared and ready to be leaders,” she says, “to be on their own, to survive without the support of their parents.”